gamerbross/funkin-extension/README.md

     <img src="assets/icon.png" alt="Logo" width="300" height="300">
   </a>

-<h3 align="center">Funkin Compiler</h3>
+<h3 align="center">Funkin IDE</h3>

   <p align="center">
-    A simple extension to both develop and compile V-Slice mods in a more comfortable environment than a notepad.
+    An extension aiming to provide a complete enviroment for making making and working on mods for Friday Night Funkin'
     <br />
     <br />
     ·